 Content

-The Innovator in Care Award, sponsored by Ashtons, recognises the work of an individual in a hospice or palliative care organisation who, through a novel approach, has improved the experience of people with a progressive and life threatening condition, their families and carers.
+The Innovator in Care Award recognises the work of an individual in a Hospice UK member organsation who, through a novel approach, has improved the experience of patients, families or carers.

 About this award